ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Link and Mention handling

 Both Markdown and HTML support links.
-Using the example of an HTTP link, if the rendered text and the link target match exactly or are canonically equivalent, there is no need for confirmation if the end user selects the link.
+Using the example of an `https` link, if the rendered text and the link target match exactly or are canonically equivalent, there is no need for confirmation if the end user selects the link.